thuwng/RKIF-DP/README.md

 ## Analytic Continual Learning

-Our work belongs to the branch of analytic continual learning, you can find other works at "[Analytic Continual Learning.](https://github.com/ZHUANGHP/Analytic-continual-learning)".
+Our work belongs to the branch of analytic continual learning, you can find other works at "[Analytic Continual Learning.](https://github.com/ZHUANGHP/Analytic-continual-learning)"

 ## Dual Branch

-We have a dual branch of analytic continual learning at "[Analytic Federated Learning.](https://github.com/ZHUANGHP/Analytic-federated-learning)"
+We have a dual branch of analytic federated learning which leverages the least-squares to achieve invariance in federated learning.
+If you are interested, the codes are available at "[Analytic Federated Learning.](https://github.com/ZHUANGHP/Analytic-federated-learning)"

 ## Acknowledgment